xmpp-iot/xmpp-iot.github.io/_posts/basics/2014-11-22-hiding-legacy.md

 ads: false
 ---

 When talking to a peer you can assume it is a device or thing with node's and fields.
 But behind that device there could be a whole legacy system.
-What if the peer you are talking to is a big legacy system consisting of thousands of devices with many fields.
+What if the peer you are talking *metering@utility.com* is a big system of thousands of devices with many fields.

-XMPP-IoT give you the possibility to model your world in different ways we have talked of **Nodes** and **Fields** and that a device can have a flat level with many nodes with fields
+XMPP-IoT give you the possibility to model your world in different ways we have talked of **Nodes** and **Fields** and that a device can have a flat level with many nodes with fields.

 The XMPP-IoT extension [XEP-326 Concentrators](http://xmpp.org/extensions/xep-0326.html) makes it possible to extend this with the possibility to describe any hiearchy physical and or logical.